 Along with all the tutoring paperwork, several evaluation forms go with TRIO DSS tutoring.
 The first evaluation is the tutor's evaluation of the student at the mid-semester conferenceii.
 This form is filled out by the tutor and given to the student's AA during the conference to be put in the student's tutoring file.
 This evaluation by the tutor informs the student's Advisor of their progress in their tutored course.
 This is also the time for the AA to look for red flags noted by the tutor.
 Is the student at a passing grade level at mid-semester?
 How are the student's study habits as noticed by the tutor and should there be a meeting with the student to help them improve in their study skills, note-taking, reading comprehension, and so on?
 Should there be a discussion with the student regarding dropping or continuing the course if their grade is poor?
-The second evaluation out and hands it in to the tutor coordinator to go into the tutor's personnel files.
+The second evaluation is the student's evaluation of the tutor after final exams.
+The student fills this evaluation out and hands it in to the tutor coordinator to go into the tutor's personnel files.